pixel3user/codemixbench/README.md

 Dataset creation, generation and evaluation code examples are provided as jupyter notebooks under the folder name examples.

+> Augmentation steps are under `generation.ipynb` notebook.

+> Data evaluation(GAME) steps are under `dataset_eval.ipynb` notebook.

+> Model evaluation steps are under `model_eval.ipynb` notebook.

+All notebooks have instructions for each step, with their results.

 ## 📊 Results